Dr Job Fransen is a lecturer in motor control and skill acquisition in the Faculty of Health at UTS.

 - Research on the factors underpinning the development of motor competence in children and adolescents

 Novak, A.R., Bennett, K.J.M., Fransen, J. & Dascombe, B.J.
-2017, 'A multidimensional approach to performance prediction in Olympic distance cross-country mountain bikers.', Journal of Sports Sciences, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+2018, 'A multidimensional approach to performance prediction in Olympic distance cross-country mountain bikers.', Journal of Sports Sciences, vol. 36, pp. 1-8.View/Download from: UTS OPUS or Publisher's site

 This study adopted a multidimensional approach to performance prediction within Olympic distance cross-country mountain biking (XCO-MTB).
 Twelve competitive XCO-MTB cyclists (VO2max 60.8 ± 6.7 ml kg(-1)( ) min(-1)) completed an incremental cycling test, maximal hand grip strength test, cycling power profile (maximal efforts lasting 6-600 s), decision-making test and an individual XCO-MTB time-trial (34.25 km).
 A hierarchical approach using multiple linear regression analyses was used to develop predictive models of performance across 10 circuit subsections and the total time-trial.
 The strongest model to predict overall time-trial performance achieved prediction accuracy of 127.1 s across 6246.8 ± 452.0 s (adjusted R(2) = 0.92; P < 0.01).
 This model included VO2max relative to total cycling mass, maximal mean power across 5 and 30 s, peak left hand grip strength, and response time for correct decisions in the decision-making task.
 A range of factors contributed to the models for each individual subsection of the circuit with varying predictive strength (adjusted R(2): 0.62-0.97; P < 0.05).
 The high prediction accuracy for the total time-trial supports that a multidimensional approach should be taken to develop XCO-MTB performance.
 Additionally, individual models for circuit subsections may help guide training practices relative to the specific trail characteristics of various XCO-MTB circuits.